Solid-Rhoads added a new file:

 Full Description:

 So I threw this mod together for personal use on my own server and decided to share it with the community.
-It started out as just a way to try to determine magazine compatibility based on caliber (I REALLY wanted to use Moxopixel's mag-tape mags with the WTT Armory weapons), but it just kept growing as I decided to add more and more.
+It started out as just a way to try to determine magazine compatibility based on caliber, but it just kept growing as I decided to add more and more.
 Now it serves as a wider framework for automatically determining and implementing compatibility between modded weapons and parts.

 WTT Armory Wages of Sin AR with Moxopixel attachments from MagTape and Tactical Gear Component as well as optics and components from EpicRangeTime's All In One and SamSwat Optic Port.